 This message had to do with the Confederate battle flag.

 I would offer to this person the view that some of our Native Peoples hold: that the US flag is one that represents to them something other than that of the land of milk and honey.

 (Reference the news from a couple of years ago about the Dakota Access Oil Pipeline as regards the Standing Rock Tribe as just one example.
 Hasn't the government done enough to these people?)

 I served in the US Marine Corps, enlisting at age 17.
-I carried a rifle in Vietnam for two years, and yet I feel no need for self aggrandizement.
+I carried a rifle in Vietnam for two years, and yet I feel no need for self aggrandizement (as that reader certainly felt the need.
+No doubt he was a member of one those branches other than the Marine Corps.)
 I have fought under and for,

 and bled for the same flag under which those people in North Dakota live.
 Should the United States stop raising the National Ensign because of what it represents to just a few?